nest-desktop/nest-desktop/docs/user/setup.rst

 |

+NEST Simulator cannot be installed via pip (`maybe soon <https://github.com/nest/nest-simulator/pull/2073>`__).
+Therefore, we need to install it in another way.
 1. (For advanced user) Install NEST Simulator:

-Since NEST 3, API Server is implemented in NEST Simulator.
+Since NEST 3, the API Server is already implemented in NEST Simulator.
 Skip this step when the appropriate NEST Simulator (3.0 or higher) is already installed on your computer.

 Read the full installation guide of NEST Simulator `here <https://nest-simulator.readthedocs.io/en/latest/installation/index.html>`__.

-2. Install dependencies for API Server of NEST Simulator:
+2. Install the dependencies for the API Server of NEST Simulator:

 .. code-block:: bash